 The first line that appears when you open PortIt is informative.
 It displays the date that occurred last authentication system.

-In the second line, which is maintained on each command line are displayed in Terminal: username system, computer name (MacBook Pro), the current folder (~) and username (Stealth).
-It would not be disturbing, but as I said at first, it takes a lot of space.
-The only useful information in this info is the name of the current folder.
+In the second line, which is maintained on each command line are displayed in Terminal: username system, computer name (MacBook Pro), current folder (~) and username (Stealth).
+It wouldn't be annoying, but as I said at the beginning, it takes up unnecessary space.
+The only useful information in this "info" is the name of the current folder.

 To eliminate / to hide user name, computer name and user community must follow some simple steps:

-1. open Port > Preferences > Tab "Shell"
+1. open Port > Preferences > the tabShell".

-2. under "Startup"Tick the option"Run command"And add the line:
+2. Under "Startup"Check the option"Run command”And we add the line:

 3. After we add the line above to be executed launch, close Terminal.